-So, is it worth transferring?
+Is it worth transferring your pension?
 Tony Watts (@tonywattswriter

 ) explores the options.

 What are the differences between defined benefit and defined contribution pension types?

 While the amount of money you can expect for your DB pension fund might sound an attractive proposition, it’s important to know what you’re giving up.